-The Company has a revolving credit facility with Wachovia Bank, National Association ("Wachovia").
-The credit facility provides up to a maximum of \$25 million and is collateralized by all of the Company's tangible and intangible assets and is administered by an affiliate of Wachovia.
+The credit facility pursuant to both the original agreement and the amended and restated loan agreement provides up to a maximum of \$25 million and is collateralized by all of the Company's tangible and intangible assets.
 Borrowings under the credit facility are subject to certain coverage ratios, advance limits and qualifications that are applied to the Company's accounts receivable, inventory and fixed assets.
 The Company's ability to access the full amount of the credit facility depends on the future growth of the Company's borrowing base.
 The Company maintains a sweep arrangement with its bank, where at the end of each day, all of the Company's cash is used to paydown its outstanding note payable to the bank, if any.

-The initial term of the loan expired in April 2005; however, the credit facility automatically renews each year thereafter in the event that neither party provides notice to the other within sixty (60) days of the April maturity date.
-Wachovia has agreed to waive the sixty day notice requirement for the upcoming April 2006 renewal date and has agreed to a thirty day notice requirement for this year only.
-Therefore, written notice of non-renewal or termination by either party must be given on or before Friday, March 17, 2006 or the credit facility will automatically renew for another year with the same terms.
-The Company is currently in discussions with Wachovia regarding the possible renewal and/or restructuring of the credit facility.
-The Company is also in discussions with various other potential lenders regarding the establishment of an alternative credit facility.
-As of January 31, 2006, the Company had no outstanding borrowings under the credit facility, with approximately \$6,778,000 unused and available.
+As of April 30, 2006, the Company had outstanding borrowings in the amount of \$426,832 under the credit facility, with approximately \$7,796,708 unused and available.
 As of October 31, 2005, the Company had no outstanding borrowings under the credit facility.

-Condensed Notes to Condensed Financial Statements

-Three Months Ended January 31, 2006
+Condensed Notes to Condensed Financial Statements Three Months and Six Months Ended April 30, 2006 (Unaudited)

-(Unaudited)

-The credit facility bears interest at one-half of one percent (0.50%) per annum above the prime rate (facility rate of 7.75% as of January 31, 2006).
+The credit facility bears interest at one-half of one percent (0.50%) per annum above the prime rate (facility rate of 8.25% as of April 30, 2006).
 The facility also provides a LIBOR based rate at the Company's option.

-In connection with obtaining and amending the credit facility, the Company incurred various costs.
+In connection with obtaining and amending the initial credit facility, the Company incurred various costs.
 These financing costs, net of amortization, were deferred and were included in other assets, net in the condensed balance sheets of the Company for periods prior to the second quarter of 2005.
 These deferred financing costs were amortized to interest expense using the straight-line method, which approximates the effective interest method through April 2005 (the original term of the credit facility) and were fully amortized in fiscal year 2005.
-The costs of future amendments, if any, will be amortized over the remaining term of the credit facility.
+Although we did not need to use our credit facility during fiscal 2005, we recognized interest expense during the first two quarters of 2005 related to the amortization of the deferred financing costs associated with obtaining and amending our credit facility.